 In certain situations (as described elsewhere in this Certificate) you may obtain health care services outside of the Vermont service area.
-The claims for these services may be processed through the BlueCard® Program1.
+The claims for these services may be processed through the BlueCard[®] Program1.

 Typically, when accessing care outside of the service area, you will obtain care from health care Providers that have a contractual agreement with the local Blue Cross and/or Blue Shield Licensee in that other geographic area ("Host Blue").
-These Providers are called "Blue Card Providers."
-You do not need Prior Approval to see an out-of-state Blue Card Provider, unless the service requires Prior Approval under your Contract.
+In some instances, you may obtain care from health care Providers that have contracts with Blue Cross and Blue Shield plans (e.g., Participating or Preferred Providers).